1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## ABL Sensor
-Both printers come with a proximity sensor for automatic bed levelling (ABL).
+Both printers come with a proximity sensor for automatic bed levelling (ABL) which is (afaik) the same model.
 The ABL sensor at the **Go** is mounted pretty much straight behind the heater block, where at the **Neo** it's located a few centimeters to the right side next to the heater block.
 The following picture shows the location of the ABL sensor at the printhead of the **Neo**, looking at it from a bottom view angle - the ABL sensor is the part at the right side with the round orange tip.

 ![Orange tip of the ABL sensor at the right side](../assets/images/head_neo-bottom_web.jpg)